-As described in Notes 1 and 9 of the consolidated financial statements, the Company has CHF 31.3 billion of goodwill and CHF 20.2 billion of intangibles assets, the sum of which represents 38% of total assets and 120% of equity.
-For all cash generating units (CGUs) with goodwill, indefinite-life intangibles, or non-commercialized intangibles, indicators of impairment are assessed at each reporting date and an impairment test is performed at least annually.
-Finite life intangible assets are assessed for indicators of impairment at each reporting date and an impairment test is only performed when indicators are present.
+As described in Notes 1 and 9 of the consolidated financial statements, the Company has CHF 28.7 billion of goodwill and CHF 15.7 billion of indefinite useful life intangible assets, the sum of which represents 35% of total assets and 122% of equity.
+For all cash generating units (CGUs) with goodwill and for indefinite useful life intangible assets, indicators of impairment are assessed at each reporting date and an impairment test is performed at least annually.